Aerial Firefighting Aircraft

-These are fixed-wing aircraft and they are often called water bombers.
-Some of these aircraft are filled at ground-based air tanker facilities while others are considered flying boats and are able to skim water from large rivers and lakes.
+These are fixed-wing aircraft, and they are often called water bombers.
+Some of these aircraft are filled at ground-based air tanker facilities while others are considered flying boats and can skim water from large rivers and lakes.
 Although this type of firefighting has become most common in the last couple of decades, these methods were first experimented with by the Air Force in 1947.
 In the earliest days of aerial firefighting, bomber planes were used but in recent years the fleet has been replaced with tankers that are specifically built for the purpose of firefighting.

 Aerial Firefighting Is Now Leading Wild-Land Firefighting Operations

 As would be expected, wild-land fires are difficult to fight and very dangerous.
 These fires pose a great deal of danger to anyone in the area, including the firefighters.
 Aerial firefighting is now one of the most important aspects of fighting these types of fires both for its effectiveness and for its ability to significantly increase the safety of the firefighters on the ground.